 Union organizers arguably invented the category of organizing in modern society and understand the power of building relationships better than anyone.
-That being said union organizing is undergoing the same structural challenges that political campaigning and nonprofit organizing has been grappling with since Covid struck.
+That being said union organizing software is undergoing the same structural challenges that political campaign software and nonprofit organizing has been grappling with since Covid struck.
 The same jobs need to be done:

 Recruit new members